 We've had a number of people asking which lenses and camera we use, so we thought it made sense to have the answers on here permanently and maybe give you some ideas for your own camera bag.

-We're street photographers (although self-taught and amateur), yet the fact that we haven't gotten around to updating our crop-frame DSLRs means that our kit is within the reach of anyone within even a passing interest in photography.
-And whilst we are constantly wanting to buy more lenses, the three that we carry will allow you take take excellent photos in almost any situation - whether it's the old man at a market stall, the stunning landscape on your hike or cool photos of your new buddies and you having fun
+We're street photographers (although self-taught and amateur) and now viewed as Instagrammers too, yet the fact that we haven't gotten around to updating our crop-frame DSLRs means that our kit is within the reach of anyone within even a passing interest in photography.
+And whilst we are constantly wanting to buy more lenses, the four that we carry will allow you take take excellent photos in almost any situation - whether it's the old man at a market stall, the stunning landscape on your hike or cool photos of your new buddies and you having fun.

-For months we were umming and ahhhing over then need to upgrade from our entry-level SLR, not keen to have to replace all our lenses should we opt for a full-frame model.
-And then we discovered the 70D.
+For months we were umming and ahhhing over the need to upgrade from our entry-level SLR, not keen to have to replace all our lenses should we opt for a full-frame model.
+And then we discovered the Canon 70D.

 It was an easy decision.

-This was Emily's entry level SLR, and whilst we're unlikely to get another one of this standard, it is still a great camera for newbies to the SLR game or talented amateurs.
+This was Emily's entry level SLR, and whilst we're unlikely to get another one of this standard, it was a great camera for newbies to the SLR game or talented amateurs.

-Unfortunately this model was discontinued but has been upgraded several times with the 700D/T5i now available.
-These are both excellent entry level SLRs we would recommend.
+Unfortunately this model was discontinued but has been upgraded several times with the 750D/T5i now available, or the Canon 200D.
+These are both excellent entry level SLRs we would recommend to anyone starting to take their photography more seriously.

 Canon Powershot G15 / G16